MarkBind/markbind/docs/devGuide/projectManagement.md

       ```

-      Use the list of PRs merged in the milestone to write the release notes.
-You may omit any sections that do not have a single PR under it.
+      Thoroughly review and categorize each PR to its appropriate section within the release notes.
+If needed, provide additional explanations for clarity.
+Any sections without a corresponding PR can be omitted.

       An example of a release note draft (taken from v1.18.0):